allenai/dolma3/datasets/dolmino2/megamatt/README.md

 This outlines the steps taken to create the MegaMatt dataset.
 MegaMatt can be thought of as a more permissively licensed variation on the Megamath-Web-Pro-Max dataset, fom the GAIR team in the [OctoThinker project](https://arxiv.org/pdf/2506.20512).
 Megamath-Web-Pro-Max leveraged Llama-3.1-70B to generate data, which has a less permissive license.
 By contrast, for MegaMatt we used Qwen3-32B for all data generation.

 ## Overview
-This is a simple one-step rewrite of an existing permissively licensed dataset: we simply used Qwen3 to rewrite a subset of CommonCrawl/MegaMath-Web-Pro, adhering to a prompt taken from the GAIR team.
+Creation of Megamatt involves a simple one-step rewrite of an existing permissively licensed dataset: we simply used Qwen3 to rewrite a subset of CommonCrawl/MegaMath-Web-Pro, adhering to the prompt used by the GAIR team to create Megamath-Web-Pro-Max.

 ## Source Materials
 - **Base Dataset:** We use data from [Megamath-Web-Pro](https://huggingface.co/datasets/LLM360/MegaMath), using only data from CommonCrawl dumps taken from dump CC-MAIN-2023-23 and later.